loganbates2002/loganbates2002/README.md

 <h2>About Me</h2>
 <p>
-  I am a software engineer, learning cutting edge industry technologies, frameworks, and techniques.
-I have over three years of software experience--spanning self taught, university study, and internships.
-Currently, I am looking to excel in an entry level front-end/full-stack developer position.
+  Hi!
+I am a student software developer with over three years of software experience spanning self taught, university study, and internships.
+Currently, I am pursuing degree in Computer Science at Cabrillo College, with plans to transfer to a 4 year university to obtain a Bachelors Degree.
 Ultimately, my goal is to improve the world through technological solutions stemming from my individual talent and vision.
+I am incredibly passionate about conservation and sustainability, especially when it comes to the protection of animal and plant life.

 Programming Languages: Javascript, Python, React, HTML, CSS, C++, C#

-Tools: Node.js, AWS, MongoDB, Meteor, Unity, Excel, Terminal
+Tools: Github, Material UI, Flask, AWS, Node.js, MongoDB, Meteor, Unity, Excel, Terminal

-Currently Learning: ReactJS, MongoDB, Java
+Currently Learning: ReactJS, MongoDB, Java, MIPS

 </p>